What’s the theme of your current creative work?

 So your subject is pretty obvious.
 But what about the theme?

-Your theme is created when you use your subject to explore something deeper, more meaningful, and usually more universal.
+Your theme is the result of using your subject to explore something deeper, more meaningful, and usually more universal.

 Say you’re a still-life painter with a thing about apples.
-You could paint apples in various states of decay as a way to talk about aging or the passing of time.
+You could paint apples in various states of decay as a way to talk about ageing or the passing of time.

-So your subject is apples, but your theme is aging.
+So your subject is apples, but your theme is ageing.
 Got it?

 What themes can you detect in these apple paintings from the masters?

 1. Pommes et Serviette (1879-80) - Paul Cezanne 2.
 Still Life with Apples, Pears, Lemons and Grapes (1887) - Vincent van Gogh.
 3. Still Life with Watermelons and Apples" (1771) - Luis Eugenio Meléndez 4.
 The Son of Man (1964) self-portrait by René Magritte 5.
 Still Life with Apples and Grapes (1879)- Claude Monet